"GRIPPING, BRILLIANTLY DIRECTED & TOTALLY ELECTRIC! One of the major productions of the year." — Tab/Wicked Local

 Ben Emerson has been the sound supervisor at the Huntington for 17 years.
 He has also been designing sound in the Boston area and teaching sound design at Boston University’s School of Theatre.

-Emily F. McMullen returns to the Huntington after having worked on A. Rey Pamatmat's after all the terrible things I do, George C. Wolfe's The Colored Museum, Christopher Durang's Vanya and Sonia and Masha and Spike, Clifford Odet's Awake and Sing!, Todd Kreidler's Guess Who’s Coming to Dinner, Lydia R. Diamond's Smart People, Anton Chekhov's The Seagull, David Ives' Venus in Fur, and AR Gurney's The Cocktail Hour.
+Emily F. McMullen returns to the Huntington after having previously worked on A Confederacy of Dunces, A Little Night Music, after all the terrible things I do, The Colored Museum, Vanya and Sonia and Masha and Spike, Awake and Sing!, Guess Who’s Coming to Dinner, Smart People, The Seagull, Venus in Fur, and The Cocktail Hour.
+Ms. McMullen was recently the production stage manager for the Lexington Theatre Company’s inaugural production of 42nd Street.

-Jeremiah Mullane returns to the Huntington having previously stage managed Awake and Sing!, Guess Who’s Coming to Dinner, The Seagull, The Cocktail Hour, The Jungle Book, and Invisible Man.
+Jeremiah Mullane has stage managed at the Huntington for Choice, The Second Girl, Awake and Sing!, Guess Who’s Coming to Dinner, The Seagull, The Cocktail Hour, The Jungle Book, and Invisible Man.

 Prices may vary and are subject to change at any time.